TickerSparkInvestor Intelligence

 Business Segment Deep Dive

-Financial Services is the fastest strategic builder.
-In Q1 2026, segment revenue reached $429M, up 41% YoY, with $196M of contribution profit and a 46% contribution margin.
-Net interest income in the segment rose 31% YoY to $228M, while noninterest income rose 55% to $201M.
-Interchange increased 54% YoY, supported by nearly $25B in total annualized spend across money and credit card, and brokerage fee revenue more than doubled over the past year.
+Financial Services is becoming a more important second engine.
+Q1 revenue was $429M, up 41%, with $196M of contribution profit and a 46% contribution margin.
+Net interest income rose 31% to $228M, while noninterest income rose 55% to $201M.
+Interchange volume benefited from nearly $25B of annualized spending across money and credit card products, and brokerage fee revenue more than doubled year over year.

 Get AI research on any stock